Springfield, MA (SPG)

 - Parking Lot Ownership: Springfield Redevelopment Authority

-Designed by the successors to the firm of Shelpley, Rutan and Coolidge, who had also designed Boston’s South and North stations as well as New York’s Albany Union Station, the Springfield Union Station is representative of their symmetrical Richardsonian Romanesque style, constructed in decorative brick and stone.
+Designed by the successors to the firm of Shepley, Rutan and Coolidge, who had also designed Boston’s South and North stations as well as Albany Union Station, Springfield Union Station is representative of their symmetrical Richardsonian Romanesque style, constructed in decorative brick and stone.
 It was the third such station to serve the city.
-When it was built, it served the many rail lines that passed through this industrial city including the Hartford and Springfield Railroad; New York, New Haven and Hartford Railroad; and the Boston and Maine Railroad.
+When it was built, Union Station served the many rail lines that passed through this industrial city including the Hartford and Springfield Railroad; New York, New Haven and Hartford Railroad; and the Boston and Maine Railroad.
 The original complex incorporated at least eight through and terminating tracks, large passenger waiting area, concourse, fully equipped freight and express facility, and integrated interlocking control tower for signals and switches.
 Since the tracks run through this part of town on a viaduct above street level, passengers then and now must ascend to an upper level to access trains.

-The renovation of Springfield Union Station and its baggage house, together with the adjacent site of the former Charles Hotel (now a vacant lot) is a project that has been in the works for more than three decades.
 The station was shuttered in 1973 and subsequently boarded up, as was the three-story baggage house across the rail yard.
 In 1989, the Springfield Redevelopment Authority (SRA) acquired the station for $1 from private owner David Buntzman by means of eminent domain.
 A revitalization project was initiated by then-Mayor Richard Neal.
-However, early efforts to remodel were halted when the neighboring Charles Hotel burnt down.
+However, early efforts to remodel were halted when the neighboring Charles Hotel burned down.

 The city’s origins are based upon its location at a crossroads.
 William Pynchon of the Massachusetts Bay Colony led a company of explorers to the confluence of the Connecticut and Agawam Rivers, establishing their settlement in 1636, and incorporated it as Springfield, in honor of Pynchon’s English birthplace, in 1641.
 Springfield prospered as the Connecticut River provided a means of transportation north and south, as well as power; the east-west road between New York and Canada also ran through Springfield.